socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 The **Test Configuration** button checks the values as currently given in the input fields.
 You do not need to save before testing.
-By clicking on the button, Nextcloud will try to bind to the Nextcloud server using the settings currently given in the input fields.
+By clicking on the button, cyfrSpaces will try to bind to the cyfrSpaces server using the settings currently given in the input fields.
 If the binding fails you'll see a yellow banner with the error message "The configuration is invalid.
 Please have a look at the logs for further details."